-This is the fudge at Hagrid attempted to make for Harry Potter in the first book of the epic book series.
+This is the fudge that Hagrid attempted to make for Harry Potter in the first book of the epic book series.
 Hagrid’s attempt didn’t come out quite right, but yours will.
 This molasses-based candy will require a bit of elbow grease but is worth it in the end.

 I remember the first time a coworker talked to me about Harry Potter.
 Honestly, I thought it sounded silly.
 Why would I want to read a children’s book about a wizard?
 My coworker persisted and let me borrow her first three books.